Rashmirana/Algo/README.md

-ALGORITHM
+###ALGORITHM AND DATA STRUCTURES

-It contain all the  implementations of Data Structure and Algorithm.
+It contains all the implementations of Data Structures and Algorithms.